 Meditation can be a specific practice that leads us into prayer or it can be a separate spiritual experience.
 The Latin verb meditārī (to meditate) means to reflect on or contemplate.

-As Tom Albin with Upper Room Ministries notes, in meditation, we are not “active,” rather “receptive” and “passive.”
+The Rev. Tom Albin with Upper Room Ministries notes, in meditation we are not “active,” rather “receptive” and “passive.”
 We slow down and listen in order to be present with God.
 When we meditate, we try to quiet our heart and mind in order to perceive — to contemplate — to meditate on a word, phrase or object.
 Within the Christian tradition, we meditate on God, or Jesus (the living Word of God) or on Scripture (the written word of God).

 Prayer and meditation practices such as centering prayer, lectio divina and walking prayer help us become aware of God’s presence and experience deeper communion with God.